 “We do not remember days, we remember moments.” – Theodore Finch, page 315

 Their adventure toward becoming friends (and more) was one that I enjoyed reading and will remember for some time after.
-Of course, I was bawling by the end of it, so if you hate books that make you cry, I have to tell you to stay away from this one, because it hurts.
+Though if you hate books that make you hurt after, I have to tell you to stay away from this one, because it hurts.
 Like, really freaking hurts.
 However, if you like to be shot in the heart with pain that will last, then this is the book for you!

 “The thing I realize is that it’s not what you take.
 It’s what you leave.” – Violet Markey, page 376